SkyLabsAI/rocq-agent-toolkit/rocq-doc-manager/README.md

 - Error payload: a `null` value.
 - Failure mode: recoverable failure.

+### `json_query_all`

+- Description: runs the given query at the cursor, not updating the state.
+- Arguments (in order, or named):
+  - text: text of the query (as a string).
+  - indices: feedback indices to collect (as either `null` or a list where each element is an integer).
+- Response payload: a list where each element is a JSON value.
+- Error payload: a `null` value.
+- Failure mode: recoverable failure.

 ### `load_file`

 - Description: adds the (unprocessed) file contents to the document (note that this requires running sentence-splitting, which requires the input file not to have syntax errors).